kendryte/kendryte-gnu-toolchain/README.md

-MAIX RISC-V GNU Compiler Toolchain
+Kendryte RISC-V GNU Compiler Toolchain
 =============================

-This is the MAIX RISC-V C and C++ cross-compiler.
+This is the Kendryte RISC-V C and C++ cross-compiler.
 It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain.